-If it transpires that the work activities actually carried out do not conform to the proposed activities in the application, or if the costs and expenditures actually incurred are not the costs and expenditures detailed in the application, RVO will issue a revised R&D Declaration or impose a fine.
+If it transpires that the work activities actually carried out do not conform to the proposed activities in the application, or if the costs and expenditures actually incurred are not the costs and expenditures detailed in the application, RVO will issue a revised R&D Declaration.
+This applies per project, not per application.
+If you have stated costs that not exclusively serve the execution of the R&D project or if you have stated expenditures that not serve the execution of the R&D project, RVO will also correct these.
+In all cases, RVO will issue a revised R&D Declaration and possibly impose a fine.